yupferris/nvscene-presentation/README.md

            - This reduces the compression problem to producing a stream of these instructions, based on deltas between image frames
            - It works because the SNES has a slow CPU, but plenty of ROM to spare!
+       - Now I just need content
+         - Here's a trick for getting really good ideas for content
+           - Look at Beeple's crap
-       - Now I won't go too much farther into the details of Nu's implementation
+       - I won't go too much farther into the details of Nu's implementation
          - I've got something much more interesting to show you about the next demo, so I'd like to get to that :)
          - It was written in a rush, and probably could've been done a bit better
          - I still had to drop the framerate in half to reduce size